alexwlchan/alexwlchan.net/src/_drafts/comparing-json-in-scala.md

 ---
 layout: post
-title: Comparing JSON strings in Scala test
+title: Comparing JSON strings when testing in Scala
 summary: There are lots of ways to format JSON.
-How do you know if two JSON strings have the same data, just differently roamtted?
+How do you know if two JSON strings have the same data, just differently formatted?
 category: Scala
 ---